 These medications can reduce endometriosis pain by anti-inflammation or by suppressing estrogen production.
-They may work well for pain associated with menstrual period, but they do not work for painful sexual intercourse.
-Conversely, the treatment of endometriosis with hysterectomy or hormonal therapy cause vaginal dryness and atrophy, which may result in painful sex, loss of libido, and female sex dysfunction.
+In fact, I used to take them because they may work well for pain associated with the menstrual period.
+But what about painful sex?
+Let’s be honest, sex is important, and makes us happy, we deserve to be happy!
+Conversely, the treatment of endometriosis with hysterectomy or hormonal therapy can cause vaginal dryness and atrophy, which may result in painful sex, loss of libido, and female sex dysfunction.

-Endometriosis can grow in different places around the uterus, fallopian tubes, and/or the back of the vagina.
-Therefore, women may experience sexual pain differently.
+This is very important, so I will repeat it one more time: endometriosis can grow in different places around the uterus, fallopian tubes, and/or the back of the vagina.
+This is why women may experience sexual pain differently.

-If the endometriosis is in other places, such as on the ovaries, you may not have pain or feel less pain during sex.
-But if endometriosis is in multiple pelvic organs and the uterus, sex may be more painful.
+If the endometriosis is in other places, such as on the ovaries, you may not have painful sex (or maybe you feel less pain).
+But if endometriosis occurs in multiple pelvic organs and the uterus, sex may be more painful.

-Some women use hysterectomy or hormone therapy to treat their endometriosis.
-But these treatments reduce the level of estrogen, which often leads to vaginal dryness and atrophy, making sex painful or uncomfortable.
+Some women opt for hysterectomy or hormone therapy to treat their endometriosis.
+One of the problems with these treatments is the reduction of the level of estrogen, which often leads to vaginal dryness, making sex painful or uncomfortable.

 Endometriosis treatments may not work for relieving painful sex

-Additionally, treating endometriosis with the hormone therapy or hysterectomy may cause vaginal dryness and atrophy.
-Estrogen can be used to reverse vaginal dryness and atrophy, but this will increase the severity of endometriosis.
-Therefore, estrogen cannot be used to relieve painful sex in women with endometriosis.
+Treating endometriosis with hormone therapy or hysterectomy may cause vaginal dryness, shrinking, or painful sex.
+Estrogen is often recommended to reverse vaginal dryness and atrophy, but this can increase the severity of endometriosis.
+Therefore, estrogen shouldn’t be used to relieve painful sex in women with endometriosis.

-NeuEve is a natural alternative to the female hormone estrogen.
-It works by nutritional supplement to nourish the atrophied vaginal tissue.
-It also provide natural anti-inflammatory agents for pain relief.
+NeuEve could be seen as a natural alternative.
+It works by nourishing the vaginal tissue.
+And it is also made with natural anti-inflammatory agents for pain relief.

-To date, more than 100,000 women with severe vaginal atrophy including many women with endometriosis have found relief from painful sex by using NeuEve cream and suppositories.
+To date, more than 100,000 women with severe vaginal atrophy, including many women with endometriosis, have improved their painful sex by using NeuEve cream and suppositories.

 For women with vaginal atrophy, deep pain in the pelvic floor, and pain associated with penetration, adding dilation exercise can speed up the healing process.
-The reason is that dilation stretches the atrophied tissue and resorption of the scar tissue.
-It promotes the regeneration of the vaginal lining skin.
+The reason is that dilation stretches the atrophied tissue and reabsorption of the scar tissue.
+It promotes the regeneration of the vaginal lining of skin.